daattali/beautiful-jekyll/_drafts/2016-09-21-vexpert-2016-program.md

 The vExperts are given access to a great range of learning and working tools.
 It allows us to get early access and test licenses on multiple products which is amazing for labs and certification paths.

-You can find the list of the vExpert 2016 [in this link.](http://blogs.vmware.com/vmtn/2016/08/vexpert-2016-second-half-announcement.html)
+You can find the complete list of vExperts 2016 [in this link.](http://blogs.vmware.com/vmtn/2016/08/vexpert-2016-second-half-announcement.html)

 This is a great opportunity to be part of this big community to learn and share even more!